CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Methodology

-\paragraph{Metadata conditioning.} Different satellite sensors exhibit diverse spectral characteristics, making cross-sensor generalization challenging~\cite{sensors_2016}.
-To address this, we condition the denoising network on sensor-aware metadata through text prompts.
-Each prompt $s_{S,b}$ encodes the sensor name, band index, and wavelength range.
-We use a frozen pretrained CLIP text encoder to produce the embedding $\mathcal{E}(s_{S,b})$, which is injected into the pretrained UNet via standard cross-attention.
-To maintain training efficiency, we freeze the CLIP text encoder and the original pretrained UNet trunk weights, and only optimize lightweight sensor-conditioning parameters, including (i) the cross-attention projection matrices $(W_Q, W_K, W_V)$~\cite{tune_a_video_2023} and (ii) the parameters of the newly introduced control modules (e.g., control branches/adapters and RCBA).
+\paragraph{Metadata conditioning.} Satellite sensors differ substantially in their spectral characteristics, posing a challenge for cross-sensor generalization~\cite{sensors_2016}.
+We address this by conditioning the denoising network on sensor-aware metadata through text prompts.
+Each prompt $s_{S,b}$ encodes the sensor name, band index, and wavelength range, and is encoded by a frozen pretrained CLIP text encoder into the embedding $\mathcal{E}(s_{S,b})$, which is then injected into the UNet via standard cross-attention.
+To maintain training efficiency, we keep the CLIP encoder and the pretrained UNet trunk frozen, and optimize only (i)~the cross-attention projection matrices $(W_Q, W_K, W_V)$~\cite{tune_a_video_2023} and (ii)~the newly introduced control modules (branches, adapters, and RCBA).